-Before coming to IC in 2007, Jaime taught at Concordia College in Westchester and the Gibbs school in Manhattan; she has also been a flute teacher, writing tutor, lexicographer, and underpaid barista.
+Jaime has also been a flute teacher, writing tutor, lexicographer, and underpaid barista.
 In 2006, she received the Thomas Lux Grant in recognition of excellence in both teaching and the written word, and in 2007 was nominated as one of the year's Best Emerging Poets.
 Jaime can sing along with any song from 1995, but does most of her singing with Bella Voce (formerly the Fingerlakes Women's Chorale); she also teaches pre-ballet at CSMA.

-Her classes include Academic Writing I and II courses, which draw on subcultures, fairy tales, and themes of modern American lives as source material while emphasizing critical thinking; Argument; Writing the Personal Essay; and Introduction to Creative Writing.
-She also teaches the Ithaca Seminar "Fantasy, Fandom, and Fans: Exceeding Our Own Lives," Introduction to Women's Studies, and, during the summer, Writing the Application Essay, a part of IC's summer college for high school students.
+Her classes include Academic Writing I, which draws on themes of modern American lives as source material while emphasizing critical thinking; Argument; Writing the Personal Essay; Poetry I; and Introduction to Creative Writing.
+She also teaches the Ithaca Seminar "Fantasy, Fandom, and Fans: Exceeding Our Own Lives," which she developed, and has taught Introduction to Women's Studies.
+During the summer, she teaches Writing the College Application Essay as part of IC's summer college for high school students, and is the Poetry professor in IC's Writer's Institute, also for high school students.

 - M.F.A.
 Writing, Sarah Lawrence College

 - B.A.
 Writing, Ithaca College, summa cum laude

 En Pointe or Off-Base: Rebooting Noel Streatfeild's Ballet Shoes (NeMLA, March 2012)